mkstp/tukey/index.md

 - 'O' addresses the 'EO' and 'OA' bigram conflicts, which helps with words like 'people', 'does', and 'board'.
 - 'L' helps with 'LE' and 'LN' when typing words like 'only', 'learn', and 'leave'
 - 'R' helps with 'RI' and 'RS' when typing words like 'right', 'describe', and 'person'
-- 'T' helps with 'PT' and 'TE' when typing words like 'accept', 'option', and 'captain'
+- 'T' helps with 'PT' when typing words like 'accept', 'option', and 'captain'

 ### Unconventional Ergonomics

 For other potential conflicts, there is usually an easy way to reposition your fingers to avoid a SFB.
 For example, the words 'small' or 'kept' require slight inward lateral shifts from the traditional home row finger positions.
 The words 'first' and 'write' as well.
-Slightly more challenging are words like 'member', 'question' or 'yield' which may require you to layer your fingers while turning your wrists inward.
-And the impossible to avoid SFB's are in words like 'answer' and 'spanx'.
+Slightly more challenging are words like 'member', 'question' and 'bring' which require you to layer your fingers while turning your wrists inward.
+And the nearly impossible to avoid SFB's are in words like 'answer', 'yield' or 'phalanx'.

+### Other design considerations worth noting...

+Inward rolls were an additional design priority for this layout.
+When rolling your fingers on a desk, it's more likely that you roll them from your pinky finger to your index instead of the other way around.
+And so with Tukey, keys were placed laterally with letters that are more likely to be at the beginning of words on the outermost ends of the board.
+For example, on the home row it's very easy to type 'and' and 'the', the most common words in english, by naturally rolling your fingers inward.
+To get a better feel for how inward rolls can improve your typing experience, try typing:

+"The old friends from France held hands"

 Sadly, there are still a small number of SFB's that I could not address with duplicate letters or unconventional ergonomics.
 These are expressed in the table below, along with their relative percent frequencies: